Picnic: Grand Teton Triathlon

 History

-David Gonzales conceived the original, Grand Teton Picnic and first completed it in 2012.
-Since then, athletes – aka adrenaline junkies, masochists or "people with a screw loose," as my Mom likes to say – created picnics throughout the Tetons and beyond (e.g., Mt.
+David Gonzales conceived the original Grand Teton Picnic, first completed in 2012.
+Since then, he and other athletes – aka masochists or "people with a screw loose," as my Mom likes to say – created picnics throughout the Tetons and beyond (e.g., Mt.
 Moran's Moranic / Moronic and Mt.
 Hood's Hoodnic).

 [The] essence of a picnic is that it’s human-powered from start to finish, and something about it scares you. – Gonzalez